Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 Tips for Staying Compliant With Your Home Warranty Terms

-Keeping your coverage valid isn't complicated — but it does require consistency.
+Keeping your coverage valid isn't complicated, but it does require consistency.
+With average home warranty premiums running $300 to $600 per year in 2026, protecting your ability to actually use that coverage matters.
 Follow these best practices to make sure you never give your warranty company a reason to deny a legitimate claim.

 1. Read your contract in full.
 Every provider has different language.
 What qualifies as adequate maintenance for one may not be enough for another.
 Pay close attention to the exclusions section.

 2. Use licensed professionals for annual servicing.
 DIY maintenance rarely satisfies home warranty compliance requirements, especially for HVAC systems.
-Always get a receipt from a licensed technician.
+Always get an itemized receipt from a licensed technician that includes their license number.

 3. Set calendar reminders.
 Replace air filters, schedule tune-ups, and flush your water heater on a regular schedule.
 Treat it like paying a bill.

 4. Never authorize repairs without contacting your warranty company first.
 Hiring your own contractor without prior authorization is one of the fastest ways to void a covered repair.
-Always call your provider before scheduling any service.
+Always call your provider and use one of their approved vendors.

 6. Keep track of appliance ages.
 Coverage limits often reduce for appliances over 10 years old.
 Knowing where your items stand helps you anticipate what coverage will look like when you need it.